cjsmeele/nott/README.md

 Likely you will want to have a font in your terminal that can render Teletext mosaic characters.
-I strongly recommend getting the amazing and free [unscii](http://pelulamu.net/unscii/) raster font by Viznut. nott outputs mosaic characters via unicode's private use area according to how unscii maps these.
+I strongly recommend getting the amazing and free [unscii](http://pelulamu.net/unscii/) raster font by Viznut.

 The big thing that makes nott different from other existing NOS TT browsers (including the official web-based one) is that we parse actual teletext data (i.e. all the glorious stuff like control characters), instead of using the buggy JSON/HTML API that other clients use.

+If you have issues with font rendering, check the `nottrc` file and change the selected character mapping. nott uses either Unicode v13 sextant chars (the default), braille chars, or unscii PUA teletext chars.

 Interactive mode keybindings: